Exact algorithms for semidefinite programs with degenerate feasible set: Algorithm

 We first define the data structures we use to represent algebraic sets of dimension $0$ and $1$ during the algorithm.
 A {\it zero-dimensional parametrization} of a finite set $W \subset \CC^n$ is a vector $Q=(q_0,q_1,\ldots,\allowbreak{}q_{n},q) \in \QQ[t]^{n+2}$ such that $q_0,q$ are coprime and

 Similarly a {\it one-dimensional parametrization} of a curve $\mathcal{C} \subset \CC^n$ is a vector $Q=(q_0,q_1,\ldots,q_{n},q) \in \QQ[t,u]^{n+2}$ with $q_0,q$ coprime and

 Abusing notation we denote by $\zeroset{Q}$ the sets in the right part of the previous equalities.
-If $Q$ is a list of parametrizations, $\zeroset{Q}$ denotes the union of $\zeroset{Q_i}$ for $Q_i$ in $Q$.
+If $Q$ is now a finite {\it list} of parametrizations, $\zeroset{Q}$ denotes the union of $\zeroset{Q_j}$ for $Q_j$ in $Q$, and every $x^*\in\zeroset{Q}$ is encoded by $(Q,[a_*,b_*])$, where $a_*,b_* \in \QQ$ and $[a_*,b_*]$ is a separating interval for the root (of the polynomial $q$ in one of the $Q_j$) that corresponds to $x^*$.
 These representations for finite sets and curves are standard in real algebraic geometry, and are called parametrizations in the sequel.
-By convention, $(1)$ is a parametrization for $\emptyset$.
+By convention, $(\,)$ is a parametrization for $\emptyset$.

 We also define the following subroutines manipulating this kind of representations: \begin{itemize} \item {\sf ODP}.
 With input a polynomial system $f = (f_1,\ldots,f_s)$ defining a one-di\-men\-sio\-nal algebraic set $\zeroset{f}$, and a set of variables $x$, it returns a one-di\-men\-sio\-nal parametrization of the projection of $\zeroset{f}$ on the $x-$space. \item {\sf CUT}.
 Given a one-dimensional parametrization $Q$ of the zero set $\zeroset{f}\subset\CC^{n+1}$ of polynomials $f_1,\ldots,f_s \in \QQ[\varepsilon,x]$, it returns a zero-dimensional parametrization of the projection on the $x-$space of the limit of $\zeroset{f}$ for $\varepsilon \rightarrow 0^+$. \item {\sf UNION}.
 Given two parametrizations $Q_1,Q_2$, it returns a pa\-ra\-me\-tri\-za\-tion $Q$ such that $\zeroset{Q} = \zeroset{Q_1} \cup \zeroset{Q_2}$. \end{itemize}